jhuckaby/pixl-json-stream/README.md

 	username: 'jhuckaby',
 	other: 12345
 });

+// close child's stdin so it can exit normally child.stdin.end();
 ```

 You can also use a JSON stream in the child process itself, to handle the other side of the pipe: